DataDog/integrations-extras/blink/README.md

 ### Events

-BlinkOps lets you send events, incidents, and monitors your Datadog event stream from a Blink automation.
+Blink automations let you send events and incidents to the Datadog event stream.
 Searching and updating incidents is also supported with the Datadog integration in Blink.

+You can also configure Blink to run an automation when an incident is created.

+### Monitors

+Blink does not include any monitors, but the Datadog integration can view, modify, and create monitors.

 ### Metrics

-BlinkOps does not include any metrics, however you can query and list metrics from your Datadog environment for use in Blink automations.
+Blink does not include any metrics, however you can query and list metrics from your Datadog environment for use in Blink automations.

 ## Troubleshooting